<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[<h2>Introduction</h2>

-<p>In our previous article we saw <a href="//zappysys.com/blog/call-rest-api-using-ssis-web-service-task/" target="_blank" rel="noopener">how to call REST API or SOAP Web Service in SSIS</a>.
-In this article we will only focus how to perform <strong>HTTP POST in SSIS</strong> using RESTful approach.</p>
+<p>In our previous article, we saw <a target="_blank" rel="noopener">how to call a REST API or a SOAP Web Service in SSIS</a>.
+In this article, we will focus only on how to perform an <strong>HTTP POST in SSIS</strong> using a RESTful approach.</p>

-<p>HTTP Protocol supports many methods also referred as verb (e.g. GET, PUT, POST, HEAD, DELETE).
-Based on this verb, target server (API server) can perform desired action.
-For example GET is usually used for read only data fetch (similar to select query in SQL).
-POST is usually used to create new record or update existing data.</p>
+<p>HTTP Protocol supports many methods, also referred to as verbs (e.g. GET, PUT, POST, HEAD, DELETE).
+Based on this verb, the target server (API server) can perform the desired action.
+For example, GET is usually used for read-only data fetch (similar to a select query in SQL).
+POST is usually used to create a new record or update existing data.</p>

-<p>For any HTTP operation you can submit parameters/data in 3 ways.</p>
+<p>For any HTTP operation, you can submit parameters/data in 3 ways.</p>

 <p>via URL query string<br />